edquant/edh7916/_lessons/programming.md

 Were our files less consistently named, we might have had trouble (name those files well\!).

-The rest of the code should be as it was before.
+The rest of the code should be as it was before (with the small addition of `_sp` in various names to keep distinct from our first attempt).

 ``` r
 ## init list